jfalcou/eve/doc/manual/concepts/general.rst

 objects to be used for both scalar and SIMD computation.

-Finally, the :ref:`concept-value`  Concept aggregates all types modeling either :ref:`concept-ieeevalue` or :ref:`concept-integervalue`.
+Finally, the :ref:`concept-value`  Concept aggregates all types modeling either :ref:`concept-ieeevalue` or :ref:`concept-integralvalue`.
 Similarly, the :ref:`concept-logicalvalue` Concept defines types that represent SIMD-compatible logical values.

 .. toctree::